isomorphic-software/smartclient-docs/kb_topics/loadDSTag.md

 _value format_: String - ID of datasource or simpleType to load
 _default value_: NONE

 This attribute specifies the name of the dataSource or simpleType that you wish to load.
-DataSources are located in `[webroot]/shared/ds` or `[webroot]/WEB-INF/ds` by default.
+DataSources are located in `[webroot]/shared/ds` by default.
 This location is changeable in `[webroot]/WEB-INF/classes/server.properties` by setting the config parameter `project.datasources` to the directory where your dataSources are located.
 We recommend that for prototyping, at least, you use the default directory.

 For example: